camunda-community-hub/zeebe-client-csharp/README.md

 * Update an element instance payload
 * Update retries of an job
 * Resolve an existing incident
+* Cancel an existing workflow instance
+* List all workflows
+* Request a workflow resource

 ## Examples
 To create a client use this: